Friday, October 25, 2013

 Across the street from there is the house his family moved into soon after he was born.
 This location had a store directly beside it where his father sold anything from gas to groceries.

-that he walked to when he got old enough to go to school.
+Just beyond the white house is the elementary school that he walked to when he got old enough to go to school. |

 This is one of the many wild flowers that covered the grave-site of his house. :)